EmuDeck/emudeck.github.io/docs/blog/posts/emudeck-hotfixes-03-10-2024.md

 **List of Hotfixes**

 * Steam ROM Manager parsers have been rolled back.
 Instead of dynamically loading parsers, the old way of retrieving parsers is still intact.
-You will receieve the full list of Steam ROM Manager parsers when installing EmuDeck or resetting Steam ROM Manager in the EmuDeck application
+You will receive the full list of Steam ROM Manager parsers when installing EmuDeck or resetting Steam ROM Manager in the EmuDeck application
 * Steam ROM Manager parsers:
     * Bandai WonderSwan Color and TIC-80 parsers have been fixed and now work correctly
     * Flycast and Supermodel have been fixed and now work correctly